plandes/deepnlp/README.md

 ## Attribution

-This project, or example code, uses:
+This project, or reference model code, uses:
 * [Gensim] for [Glove], [Word2Vec] and [fastText] word embeddings.
 * [Huggingface Transformers] for [BERT] contextual word embeddings.
 * [h5py] for fast read access to word embedding vectors.